-At the end of the quarter, students are to fill out an evaluation form on each of his or her attending physicians and residents.
+At the beginning of the quarter, students are to fill out an evaluation form on each of his or her attending physicians and residents from the previous quarter.
 These evaluations are processed by the Director of Assessment and reviewed by the Department Chair.